Content

 Yet, with some trial and error, you can solve these problems.

 To add to your toolkit, check out our guide on the UNIQUE function in Google Sheets.
-It will help you clean up your data before merging or filtering it with CONCATENATE and QUERY.
+It will help you clean up your data before merging or filtering it with the CONCATENATE function and QUERY function.

 Optimize Your Google Sheets with Our QUERY and CONCATENATE Template!